cudoventures/cudos-blast/README.md

 blast compile
 ```

 The contracts have to be in `{project_root}/contracts/` folder.
-They are compiled in alphabetical order.
-The smart contracts are compiled as a Rust workspace.
+Cudos Blast comes with sample contracts you can use.
+All contracts are compiled in alphabetical order and as a Rust workspace.
 If you want to add more folders to compile, all you have to do is edit the base `{project_root}/Cargo.toml` file and add your folder under `members`.
 The compilation is done using [rust-optimizer](https://github.com/CosmWasm/rust-optimizer) and the artifacts in `{project_root}/artifacts/` folder are optimized for deployment.

 ---
-## Running unit tests
+## Running Rust tests

-The unit tests are written in Rust and are organized by the Rust convention for writing tests.
-You can check them in the respective contract in `{project_root}/contracts/{contract_name}/`.
+Rust tests are organized by the Rust convention for writing tests.
+You can check them in their corresponding contracts in `{project_root}/contracts/{contract_name}/`.
 To run smart contracts' unit tests:

 ```bash
 blast unittest